FelixAugenstein/watson-assistant-tutorial/README.md

 ![Create dialog node Greeting](readme_images/purchase-summary.png)

-Finally you can test your assistant by clicking the Try-it-button on the upper right.You can talk to your assistant, clear the text and take a look at the context variables it saves during the conversation.
+Finally you can test your assistant by clicking the "Try-it"-button on the upper right.
+You can talk to your assistant, clear the text and take a look at the context variables it saves during the conversation.

 ![Create dialog node Greeting](readme_images/try-it.png)